 Even so, here I am, trying to consolidate all my documents.
 I have an FBI report coming and it will be in the EU in two or three weeks by mail.
 So now I’m thinking about getting a bank statement.
 I called my bank in Singapore to see how this would work.
-I am very happy with my bank and they give very good service (in fact, it made it into my book on the best offshore banks), but they informed me that they could only send the letter to the address they had on file.
+I am very happy with my bank and they give very good service, but they informed me that they could only send the letter to the address they had on file.
 I’m not at that address (since I only spend three or four months out of the year there), so it would be rather inconvenient to have the letter sent to the address on file.

 My bank explained that I could change the address and have the letter sent to the address in the EU, but I would need to log in to my account and personally change it.
 That was easy enough.
 BUT, it would take a week to register the new address, meaning the bank would have to wait another week to send the letter.
 So now I’m kind of behind on that and things are beginning to get a little frustrating.